mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-09.md

 This challenge will encourage you to think creatively about the applications of AI in different industries and understand the impact of intelligent apps in solving real-world problems.

-It's time to explore the potential of intelligent applications across different industries.
-By identifying and discussing examples of intelligent apps, you will gain insights into how AI can be leveraged to solve real-world problems in diverse sectors.
+By identifying and discussing examples of intelligent apps, you will gain insights into how AI can be applied in diverse sectors.

 ## Description

 You should identify and describe five examples of intelligent applications that can be applied in various industries such as education, financial, retail, and healthcare sectors.
 Each example should include a brief description of the app, its functionality, and the benefits it provides to the industry.

-## Guidelines
+### Guidelines
 - **Education:** Identify an intelligent app that enhances learning experiences, improves student engagement, or assists educators in managing their tasks.
 - **Finance:** Find an intelligent app that helps in financial planning, fraud detection, or provides personalized financial advice.
 - **Retail:** Describe an intelligent app that improves customer experience, optimizes inventory management, or enhances sales strategies.